Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 What is the nature of reality, and what are we really?

-Chapter 7 steps outside the book’s usual engineering focus.
+Chapter 7 steps outside the book’s usual engineering focus to address something most futurist visions ignore: meaning.
 84% of humans identify with a religious tradition.
-The simulation hypothesis, quantum mechanics, and ancient mystics may all be reaching for the same truth.
-This chapter explores the common ground between physics and faith—and how the MOSAIC creates space for radically different answers to coexist.
+The simulation hypothesis (the idea that our reality might be a sophisticated computer program), quantum mechanics (physics at the smallest scales, where observation affects outcomes), and ancient mystics may all be reaching for the same truth about the nature of reality.
+This chapter explores the common ground between physics and faith—and how the MOSAIC creates space for radically different answers to coexist without forcing everyone into the same worldview.

 Chapter 8 - The Transition: EXIT or the Fire